nalply/nalply.github.com/_posts/2010-08-23-disguise-linux-process.markdown

 - File length of `/proc/self/cmdline` == memory size of cmdline
 - Use a thread to overwrite cmdline later

 one can trash a process' cmdline (but not enlarge).
+Note that `argc` and `argv` are not available, because we work in a function which is executed even before main().

 ##Compiling and invocation